explainers-by-googlers/cross-origin-storage/README.md

 #### Cache flooding

 Sites are prevented from flooding the cache in an attempt to evict other sites' resources.
-Each site can only store a limited amount of data in COS, and if a site tries to exceed this limit, the user agent can block the attempt and log a warning to the console.
+Each site can only store a limited amount of data in COS, and if a site tries to exceed this limit, the user agent rejects the write with a `QuotaExceededError` `DOMException` and logs a warning to the console.

 ### Privacy considerations